 an analogue extension I/O board.

-I couldn’t find specifications for the majority of these parts before the purchases.
+I couldn’t find specifications for most of these parts before buying them.

 Playstation hardware – Space within the case.

-I know that it is actually a lot of space to work with but from my previously NESPi 4 case mod (a Raspberry Pi 4 in an old NES box).
-I also know that cable plugs sticking out of the board and the cables will, by themselves, take tremendously more space then it initially may look like.
+I knew there was actually quite a lot of space to work with, based on my previous NESPi 4 case mod (a Raspberry Pi 4 in an old NES box).
+But, I also knew that cable plugs sticking out of the board, along with the cables themselves, would take up far more space than it might initially seem..

 Know-how